- Student/Staff Eligibility

 - Costs to students – immunizations & tests

 - Important notice about appointments and costs

-Services include treatment for minor acute illnesses and injuries, yearly pap smears, birth control, allergy injections, foreign travel consultations and immunizations for foreign travel as well as required immunizations.
+Services include treatment for minor acute illnesses and injuries, annual women health exams, birth control, allergy injections and required immunizations.
 Physical examinations are provided for all UIS athletes and for students who are required to have them for work, school, etc.

 A wellness resource and self-help area is available in the Health Services (HS) clinic and a supply of over-the-counter remedies is also available along with guidelines and directions for their use.

 The HS is supported by student fees (shared with the UIS Counseling Center) university funds and some user fees.
 There is no charge for visits to the HS although there are some charges for special services.
 Students are notified at the time of the visit if any charges will be incurred.
+It is the students responsibility to submit paid receipts for reimbursement to their insurance provider.
 Because more complex health issues sometimes arise, students are expected to have their own health insurance to cover those types of expenses.
 Students are responsible for informing the HS staff if their insurance requires the use of specific providers.

 Patient Health Record

 We require anyone who receives service or consultation in the Health Services to complete a Medical History Record prior to their clinic visit.
 We ask that you review the information at each visit to the Health Service so that your information remains current throughout your academic career at UIS Copies of the form can be found online at:

 All completed medical history forms are reviewed by a Health Care Provider for immunization compliance with state and federal regulations, and for any medications, allergies, chronic diseases and other health issues so that we may provide the appropriate services.
 This review takes place before the provider examines the student and prior to each visit.